-Specifies the density at which data is to be written to a foreign or unlabeled tape.
-The buffer must contain a longword value that specifies one of the following legal densities: 800, 1600, or 6250 bpi.
-The MNT\$DENSITY item code applies only to tapes.
+If the device does not support MT3 densities, the buffer must contain a longword value that specifies one of the following legal densities: 800 bpi, 1600 bpi, or 6250 bpi.

 The specified density will be used only if (1) the tape is foreign or unlabeled and (2) the first operation is a write.